 Tuition and Fees Refund Policy

 A student who officially withdraws or officially is granted continuous enrollment status during a semester may be entitled to an adjustment to tuition and housing depending on the date of withdrawal or grant of continuous enrollment status.
 If a tuition adjustment results in a credit balance, the student can elect to receive a refund of the credit balance or leave the balance on the account for future terms.
-Any adjustment of room rent is based on when the student has checked out of his/her residence hall after withdrawing or beginning continuous enrollment status.
+Any adjustment of housing charges are based on when the student has checked out of his/her residence hall after withdrawing or beginning continuous enrollment status.
 Unused meal plan funds are refunded on a weekly pro-rata basis.
 There is no adjustment for mandatory fees after the first day of class.
 Fees for individual music instruction courses are refunded on the same basis as tuition.
 Parking registration fees are not refundable if the decal has been placed on the vehicle.
-Tuition, fees, housing, and related charges are not automatically refunded for findings of responsibility within the undergraduate student judicial review process but are refunded at the same rate listed below.
+Tuition, fees, housing, dining, and all other charges are not refunded when a student is suspended or dismissed from the University.
+Return of Title IV funds will be handled in accordance with federal law.
 Return of Title IV funds are handled in accordance with federal law.

 Schedule of Adjustments for Withdrawal or Continuous Enrollment Start Date, Fall and Spring Semesters

 |First week of classes||85%|